Bianca Jackson: Casting

-Future Spice Girl Emma Bunton auditioned for the role of Bianca, however, it was actress Patsy Palmer who was eventually cast.
+Future Spice Girl Emma Bunton auditioned for the role of Bianca; however, it was actress Patsy Palmer who was eventually cast.
 Hester Lacey of The Independent has described Palmer's casting as an "accident", as she did not formally audition for the role.
 EastEnders casting director Jane Deitch and writer–director McHale visited her drama class at the Anna Scher Theatre looking for a girl aged 16 or under.
 Palmer was not on the list of people they wanted to see as she was older, but she caught the attention of Deitch when she was messing around and giggling with friends.
-At the end of the class, Palmer was asked by McHale to do something so Anna Scher asked her to improvise a monologue based on the line "I can't believe you just said that."
-The next day Scher contacted Palmer to say she had been offered an audition.
+At the end of the class, Palmer was asked by McHale to do something, so Anna Scher asked her to improvise a monologue based on the line "I can't believe you just said that."
+The next day, Scher contacted Palmer to say she had been offered an audition.
 When she arrived at the audition, McHale told producers Palmer was 16 as she would have been refused the part.
 She was offered a three-month contract the same day.
 In 1996, Palmer commented to Lacey: "I've been a lucky girl.
 I always used to say I'd love to get in EastEnders, because I used to think 'God, I'll never get a part where I have to speak really posh', – I'm not very good at accents."
 Palmer was 21 when she first appeared on-screen as 16-year-old Bianca.

-Personality
+Characterisation

 Bianca has been classified by Rupert Smith, author of EastEnders: 20 years in Albert Square, as a drama queen, a "strong passionate [woman]" and "Walford's trouble-maker-in-chief".
 She has also been described by Reuters as "feisty" and someone "who never minced her words".
 In 1996, Palmer described Bianca as someone who deserves "a good slap".
 She added, "I probably wouldn't like Bianca if I knew her in real-life.
 But I do love playing the character.
 She is so cheeky and gets to say outrageous things".

 Deemed "a woman you would not want to cross" by James Rampton of The Independent, Bianca is a tenacious foe, but a loyal friend.
 The way the character is portrayed, as a "person who wouldn't take nonsense from anyone", has led Rampton to comment that she embodies "girl power", a cultural phenomenon of the mid-late 1990s.
 He added, "Bianca could sulk for Britain – and we adored her for it."
 However, Rampton also noted that underneath Bianca's bravado, the character is capable of showing "the most affecting vulnerability".